martindevans/martindevans.me/_posts/2024-12-28-2024-Retrospective.md

 # Neptune's Pride (Collective Game)

 At the start of the year I played a game of [Neptune's Pride](https://np.ironhelmet.com/#landing) with a group of 11 players.
 NP is a fantastic strategy game - the mechanics are simple enough that no one is going to lose a game due to not understanding the mechanics, but deep enough to be interesting.
-Instead winning or losing a game of Neptune's pride depends almost entirely on your ability to conduct diplomacy and organise true alliances.
+Winning or losing a game of Neptune's pride ultimately depends almost entirely on your ability to conduct diplomacy, organise alliances (and maybe backstab at just the right moment).

 In this game I spawned right in the middle of the map, which is a very difficult starting position.
-I had to ensure I had good diplomatic relations with most of the players in the game at all times!
-My empire was very long and thin so was very exposed to invasion everywhere - there was no "front line" I could defend.
+I had to ensure I had good diplomatic relations with almost all of the players in the game at all times!
+My empire was very long and thin so was very exposed to invasion everywhere - there was no single "front line" I could defend.

 The following video is the entire game from my point of view (it may skip some ticks if I forgot to record the game at that tick).